The Problem of Individualism in Shakespeare’s Tragedy Macbeth

 The abstract mentioned above is a sheer irony but at this point, Lady Macbeth sheds light on the truth, of which she is still unaware.
 Once again, the theme of the human internal conflict appears at the climax of the play – during the feast.
 At this time, Macbeth is sure that he no longer controls the circumstances that he has created.
 The appearance of a ghost contributes to the understanding of this situation.
 On the feast, Macbeth’s intentions turn into their opposite.
 The fact that the wishes expressed aloud completely contradict his true intentions and immediately come into force adds irony to the underlying transformation.
 Under the influence of Macbeth’s wife, the title character recalls that he should play a different role according to another point of view on the man, and as a result of acts committed by him, it is even more difficult to avoid individualism.

-The composition of the Macbeth tragedy is different from the previous Shakespeare’s tragedies: it imparts a brief, concentrated exposure, and prolonged exposition.
+The composition of the Macbeth tragedy is different from the previous Shakespeare tragedies: it imparts a brief, concentrated exposure, and prolonged exposition.
 It shows that the title character makes a tragic mistake not only once; thus, he is disturbing the peace and order in himself and the world.
-In Macbeth, there is a combination of a hero and anti-hero, the protagonist and antagonist, whereas the latter becomes the protagonist in the course of the tragedy.
+In Macbeth, there is a combination of a hero and an anti-hero, the protagonist and antagonist, whereas the latter becomes the protagonist in the course of the tragedy.
 In addition, William Shakespeare introduces some fantastic images into the tragedy.
 It is not just a ghost of killed Banquo but also the characters of the Witches.
 In this case, William Shakespeare adopted the traditional ideas of his era, as well as the old Scottish legend.

 Macbeth himself embodies the combination of the wonderful and terrible.
-The play reveals the tragedy of a majestic warrior, who descended to murder because of the angle and destruction of the innocent children and women.
+The play reveals the tragedy of a majestic warrior, who descended to murder because of the angle and destruction of innocent children and women.
 Derek Cohen asserts, “Violence is the heart and soul of Macbeth.
 It permeates the action and the narrative; it clings to the characters; it infects and controls the imagination of each of the personae” (55).
-Although the underlying suggestion is true, the title character only highlights all the contradictions of the human nature, among which the positive features can be easily found.
-The portrayal of the Witches can considered the antagonists of some general metaphysical sense.
+Although the underlying suggestion is true, the title character only highlights all the contradictions of human nature, among which the positive features can be easily found.
+The portrayal of the Witches can consider the antagonists of some general metaphysical sense.
 They are some otherworldly supernatural forces that decided to prove the relativity of the moral criteria in the person’s life by blurring the line between the vile and beautiful, good and evil in the human soul.
 Macbeth is the object of their influence.
-On the other hand, the Witches converted Macbeth’s innermost desires and passiveness into the conscious, purposeful, and effective steps.
+On the other hand, the Witches converted Macbeth’s innermost desires and passiveness into conscious, purposeful, and effective steps.
 Their participation makes the man put a seal on his ambitious desires, describing them as being of the dark and evil origin, as well as demonic and fatal to the consciousness of humanity.

 Polanski’s adaptation of Shakespeare’s Macbeth is almost perfect as it avoids the unexpected changes in the characters.
 Moreover, the plot does not interfere with the original introduction by means of unnecessary characters and plot conflicts, leaving the last word to the author of the literary masterpiece.
 The absence of some scenes, in particular, the appearance of Hecate, in no way affects the identity of the semantic content of the play; on the contrary, in the context of the film, it seems even more appropriate.